10 Ways to Make Money With Your House: Passive Income Ideas for Homeowners

 4. Create and Sell Products

-Your new home may be the perfect place to launch a small business.
-Running a business from home can be convenient and offers the added bonus of home office tax deductions.
+A new home may be the perfect place to launch a small business.
+Running a business from home can offer convenience and potential tax deductions for a home office.

-Here are a few popular home business ideas you may consider:
+Here are a few popular home business ideas:

 • Home baking business